Home > Learn > Articles

 Metformin is an FDA-approved antidiabetic agent used to manage high blood sugar levels in patients with type 2 diabetes.
 It works by reducing glucose absorption from the intestines, lowering liver glucose production, and improving insulin sensitivity.
 This medication is often recommended alongside dietary changes and exercise for better results.
 In addition to its primary use for diabetes, metformin has been studied for its potential benefits in other areas, such as weight loss, cardiovascular health, and even life extension.

 In terms of COVID-19, early studies like this randomized-blinded study, show that metformin may reduce your risk of Long COVID by as much as 40 percent.
-Metformin dosing in the study began on day one with 500mg once a day, days two through five was 500mg twice daily, and days six through 14 was 500mg in the morning and 1000mg in the evening.
+However, new data presented in October 2024 at the Infectious Disease Week Annual Meeting showed a 53% reduction in Long COVID when metformin was prescribed within the first week of SARS-CoV-2 infection.
 This medication does require a prescription, so it is a good idea to talk with your primary physician ahead of time to see if they are open to prescribing it in the event you test positive.

 If you currently have acute COVID or would like to have metformin in your COVID Kit before you test positive, visit RTHM Direct to get your metformin prescription.